Learn specialist skills for the network and IT infrastructure industries

 You will examine networking infrastructure, such as routers and switches and undertake a group project or placement.
-Depending on options chosen, you may be ready to sit the industry-recognised CCNA certification at the end of Year 2.
+At the end of second year, you will be ready to sit the industry-recognised CCNA certification.

 You may take a paid full-time placement over a minimum 36 weeks duration, leading to a sandwich award.
 This can be taken between years 2 and 3 or years 3 and 4.

 Find out more about the structure, learning outcomes, compulsory and optional modules in this course.

 Graduates of this degree work in companies including BT,Fanduel, Google, HP, IBM,Iomartand Morgan Stanley in a wide variety of roles mainly relating to network infrastructure management.

 Remote surgery, driverless cars and smooth mobile HD streaming could all become a reality thanks to pioneering research taking place at UWS.

 UWS computing researchers Jose Alcaraz-Calero and Qi Wang are the technical leads on the SELFNET project, which is developing a ‘self-healing’ mobile network.
 The new network is 1,000 times faster than 4G, delivering dramatic improvements to quality of user experience, reliability and security – and unlocking a wealth of new online opportunities.

 ”SELFNET will allow 5G networks to make possible things that would have been considered science fiction just a few years ago.”